kimptoc/wowactivityfeed/readme.txt

 - do a guild achievements map - maybe
 - whats in the changes for achievements map - useful or just use feeds/news?
 - run app at tagadab, also try heroku - any more stable...?
-- save log messages to db with a TTL (1 day?)
 - put savedTime onto db
 - use lastModified from DB to tell armory when we want an update (?)
 - normalise names, eg query this